ARAldhafeeri/gatewatch/README.md

 ### Motivation
 There are many great libraries in npm that provide the same value.
 However, the motivation behind this library.
 Is most libraries assume a specific set of roles " user or admin", actions like "CURD".
 But what if your application needs to manage access and secure authorization for multiple operations ? this library may help.

 As my collbrative bug bounty jounery me and colleage discovered that developers are based the point of " broken access control " with roles based on " human " interaction with the application.
 Which is a great point to start with.
 However, it is not enough.
 Some systems have many sub-systems that interact with each other.
-Therefore, the roles should be based on the system that is interacting with the application.
+Therefore in this utility design nothing assumed.
+The developer can specify the roles, operations and resources.
+Which can lead to great flexibility in defining the policy.
+Once the policy is defined the flexiblity of the library comes in the query.
+The developer can query the policy using and, or.
+So, the flexibility starts very high then ends up very low when it comes to the query and granting access.

 Things this library do not assume:
 - roles